-On this tour, participants will visit two schools in Los Angeles, CA that are providing students with rich academic learning and workplace preparation.
-Through conversations with students, teachers, and administrators, as well as explorations of work-based learning sites, participants will witness first-hand how a culture is created that supports students as they acquire deeper learning competencies in real-world settings that lead to career- and college-readiness.
+On this tour, participants visited two schools in Los Angeles, CA that provide students with rich academic learning and workplace preparation.
+Through conversations with students, teachers, and administrators, as well as explorations of work-based learning sites, participants witnessed first-hand how a culture is created that supports students as they acquire deeper learning competencies in real-world settings that lead to career- and college-readiness.

-High-level education policy leaders will also join the study group to share an understanding of the policy conditions in California that support the promotion of workforce readiness.
-The policy discussions will focus on effective and scalable models, capacity building, professional development, funding, Common Core-aligned curriculum, instruction, innovative assessments, and data and reporting systems.
-State leaders will enjoy time to reflect on necessary policy conditions as it relates to their own states, as well as learn from colleagues in other states.
+High-level education policy leaders also joined the study group to share an understanding of the policy conditions in California that support the promotion of workforce readiness.
+The policy discussions focused on effective and scalable models, capacity building, professional development, funding, Common Core-aligned curriculum, instruction, innovative assessments, and data and reporting systems.
+State leaders enjoyed time to reflect on necessary policy conditions as it relates to their own states, as well as learn from colleagues in other states.